Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 In November 2015, Ringman drove to Colton, Calif. — 60 miles east of Los Angeles — to meet with the large and close-knit Kitchen family.
 Jay Kitchen and his younger brother John were referred to him after each suffered a series of baffling symptoms.

 It had started about four years earlier.
-Jay, then a 44-year-old sports writer, began having difficulty speaking.
-He felt off balance, was forgetting things and having difficulty paying bills.
+Jay, then a 44-year-old sportswriter, began having difficulty speaking.
+He felt off-balance, was forgetting things and was having difficulty paying bills.

 Soon afterward, his younger brother, John, a high school history teacher, started becoming easily confused.
 He would forget what day it was and how to get to the market.